TomMonks/des_sharing_lit_review/content/04_discussion/01_summary.md

 ## Summary of main results

 We found that a minority (n=43; 9%) of the 485 papers reviewed shared a simulation model either as a code or visual interactive simulation file.
 The trend is that sharing has increased during the study period: increasing from ~4% in 2019 to 11% in 2022.
 Studies published in journal articles were also more likely to share their model (10%) compared to full conference papers (4%).
 This might reflect that conference papers were work in progress and authors were not ready to share their work.
-Although we note that in our one model shared via a Winter Simulation Conference paper rated very high in our quality audit (Anaganoustou et al).
-Regardless of the way the split is calculated sharing of health DES models does not match the findings of Jansson et al (2020) where 18% of studies shared Agent Based Simulation models in 2018.
+Although we note that in our one model shared via a Winter Simulation Conference paper rated very high in our quality audit {cite}`Anagnostou_2022`.
+Regardless of the way the split is calculated sharing of health DES models does not match the findings of
+{cite:p}`janssen2020code` where 18% of studies shared Agent Based Simulation models in 2018.
 It appears that four years later DES models in health are shared far less often than ABS models in general.

 Of the 43 models shared the majority were implemented using a FOSS simulation tool such as R Simmer.
 This is perhaps not surprising given the freedom FOSS licenses grant authors and other researchers or health care services that may opt to reuse the work.
 While the FOSS finding is positive, we also found that only a minority (~30%) of models aiming to support health services care for patient and society tackle Covid-19 were shared.